sam0per/Littorina_saxatilis_short_variants/README.md

-# Littorina_saxatilis
+# _Littorina saxatilis_

-Bioinformatic analyses on the evolution of reproductive isolation between locally adapted populations of the rough periwinkle
+Bioinformatic analyses on the evolution of reproductive isolation between locally adapted populations of the rough periwinkle.

+The content of this reporsitory includes the research projects based on the excellent marine snails _Littorina saxatilis_.